 let’s say my name is Lisa-Marie Wilkinson

-I also know the importance of getting your name right when you book a flight and the potential costly nature of getting any of your personal details wrong.
+I also know the importance of getting your name right when you book a flight and the potentially costly nature of getting any of your personal details wrong.

 Remembering that airlines definitely don’t like hyphens I entered my name without it.

 Then I realised that the website wanted me to enter my name in backwards with a slash in between…